koldunov/pdf-calendar-generator/README.md

 While the interface works on mobile devices, PDF generation works best on desktop browsers for optimal file handling.

-## 🤝 Contributing

-Contributions are welcome!
-Here are some ways you can help:

-- 🐛 Report bugs
-- 💡 Suggest new features
-- 🔧 Submit pull requests
-- 📖 Improve documentation
-- ⭐ Star the repository

-### Development Setup

-1. Fork this repository
-2. Clone your fork: `git clone https://github.com/yourusername/pdf-calendar-generator.git`
-3. Open `index.html` in your browser
-4. Make your changes
-5. Test thoroughly
-6. Submit a pull request

 ## 📝 License